aws/aws-app-mesh-examples/walkthroughs/http-retry-policy/README.md

     ```
     aws ecr create-repository --repository-name retrypolicy-ecr-feapp
     ```
-2. Build the colorapp Docker image: a http server that just returns the value of its `COLOR` environment variable.
-This command also tags the image with the ECR repo we created earlier:
+2. Build the colorapp Docker image: a http server that returns the value of its `COLOR` environment variable.
+It also returns a status code based on a custom header "statuscode-header".
+   This would allow us to test the retry policy by returning different error codes.

+   The command also tags the image with the ECR repo we created earlier:
     ```
     docker build -t $AWS_ACCOUNT_ID.dkr.ecr.$AWS_DEFAULT_REGION.amazonaws.com/retrypolicy-ecr-colorapp colorapp
     ```